igneus/calendarium-romanum/README.md

 ### 1. Typical usage

-The easiest way to obtain calendar entry of a liturgical day:
+The easiest way to obtain calendar entry of any liturgical day:

 ```ruby
 I18n.locale = :en # set locale